MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-setexpressionsyntax.md

 The expression syntax of the engine determines how the engine will interpret expressions passed to <a href="https://msdn.microsoft.com/library/windows/hardware/ff543046">Evaluate</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff543208">Execute</a>, and any other method that evaluates an expression.

-After the expression syntax has been changed, the engine sends out notification to the <a href="..\dbgeng\nn-dbgeng-idebugeventcallbacks.md">IDebugEventCallbacks</a> registered with each client.
+After the expression syntax has been changed, the engine sends out notification to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550550">IDebugEventCallbacks</a> registered with each client.
 It also passes the DEBUG_CES_EXPRESSION_SYNTAX flag to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550683">IDebugEventCallbacks::ChangeEngineState</a> method.

 ## -see-also

 <a href="https://msdn.microsoft.com/library/windows/hardware/ff543046">Evaluate</a>

-<a href="..\dbgeng\nn-dbgeng-idebugcontrol3.md">IDebugControl3</a>